 Inventory : Operations: Inventory Adjustments

-The purpose of this document is to show you how to make Inventory Adjustments in the Inventory application of Odoo 14.
+The purpose of this document is to show you how to make Inventory Adjustments in Odoo 13.
 This is necessary when the recorded quantity doesn't match the product on hand.

 To get started, navigate to the Inventory app.

 Once there, click OPERATIONS > INVENTORY ADJUSTMENTS.
 The initial view will be a list of recorded Inventory Adjustments.
 To record a new Inventory Adjustment, click Create.
-You'll be presented with the following fields:
+You'll be presented with the following options:

 Inventory Reference: Enter the name, or reason, for the inventory adjustment.
-For example, for a planned inventory count for the third quarter, you might use "3Q2020 Inventory."
+For example, for a planned inventory count for the first quarter, you might use "1Q2019 Inventory".

-Locations: If needed, select the location(s) included in the count and affected by the adjustment.
-You can leave this field blank so that Odoo looks in all locations.
+Locations: Select the location(s) included in the count and affected by the adjustment.

-Products: If needed, select the product(s) included in the count and affected by the adjustment.
-You can leave this field blank if you want to do an inventory adjustment on all products.
+Products: Select the product(s) included in the count and affected by the adjustment.

 Counted Quantities: Enter the state of your initial quantities.